Ad

 As of 10 September, more than 16,000 children had been killed in Gaza and as of 8 October, 127 children had been killed and 890 injured in Lebanon.

-Like Maleik, thousands more children in Gaza have acquired a disability from injuries caused by the Israeli military’s conduct in Gaza.
+Like Malek, thousands more children in Gaza have acquired a disability from injuries caused by the Israeli military’s conduct in Gaza.
 This is in addition to approximately 98,000 children in Gaza who already had a disability before October 7, 2023.

 They are living through a vicious, nightmarish cycle in which more and more children are acquiring a disability and at the same time all children with disabilities are facing increased threats to their lives and safety, as Human Rights Watch documented in a recent report.